-Kapha’s nature is actually balanced by the dry, light, mobile and subtle qualities of autumn.
+The nature of kapha is actually balanced by autumn's dry, light, mobile, and subtle qualities.
 Your aspiration for vata season will be to embrace these kapha-balancing attributes and to soothe vata without aggravating kapha (by overdoing heavy, oily foods, for example).

 Some good examples of foods that do this would be apricots, berries, cherries, peaches, soaked prunes, soaked raisins, asparagus, beets, cooked carrots, chilies, green beans, leeks, mustard greens, okra, cooked onions, rutabagas, honey, amaranth, basmati rice, seitan, miso, tur dal, cottage cheese, goat’s milk, shrimp, and sunflower seeds.

-Acceptable Seasonal Indulgences
+Acceptable Fall Indulgences

 Basically, you’re relying on the light, mobile nature of the season to make up for kapha’s heavy, sluggish digestive tendencies.
 That said, you won’t feel well if vata season becomes an excuse to perpetually smother your digestive fire.

 Foods to Minimize

 Although heavy, oily foods are generally quite appropriate during vata season, you’ll need to be careful not to overdo it; a sense of heaviness, lethargy, sleepiness after meals, and sluggish digestion may indicate that your vata season diet is overtaxing your digestive system.

 In addition, you’ll want to minimize foods that aggravate both vata and kapha, like watermelon, wheat pasta, soybeans, and ice cream.

 Because kapha tends to be grounded, stable, moist, and slow by nature, you may find that you are not at all disturbed by the light, dry, erratic characteristics of autumn.